-The PCA is an intergovernmental organization with over one hundred member states.
+The PCA is an intergovernmental organization with 117 member states.
 Established in 1899 to facilitate arbitration and other forms of dispute resolution between states, the PCA has developed into a modern, multi-faceted arbitral institution that is now perfectly situated at the juncture between public and private international law to meet the rapidly evolving dispute resolution needs of the international community.
 Today the PCA provides services for the resolution of disputes involving various combinations of states, state entities, intergovernmental organizations, and private parties.

 The PCA can assist in the selection of arbitrators, and may be called upon to designate or act as appointing authority.